chriswi93/Expectation-Maximization-An-explanation-of-statistical-inference-using-the-example-of-GMMs/README.md

 <a href="https://www.codecogs.com/eqnedit.php?latex=\dpi{120}&space;x_{i}|z_{i},&space;\mu&space;\sim&space;N(z_i^T,\mu,1)" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\dpi{120}&space;x_{i}|z_{i},&space;\mu&space;\sim&space;N(z_i^T,\mu,1)" title="x_{i}|z_{i}, \mu \sim N(z_i^T,\mu,1)" /></a>
 </p>

 <i>K</i> is a hyperparameter of the model and determines the number of clusters which is fixed.
-A <b>hyperparameter</b> is a constant that has to be defined before inferring the model parameters.
+A <b>hyperparameter</b> is a constant that has to be estimated before inferring the model parameters.
 Usually a hyperparameter does not change during training.
 However, a <b>model parameter</b> is not known before.
 It has to be estimated during inference.
-In many cases model parameters are randomly initialized. <b>x</b> is the observed data which depends on cluster assignment <i>z<sub>i</sub></i> and the mean &mu;. <b>&Phi;</b> is a <i>K</i> dimensional vector of a categorial distribution.
+In many cases model parameters are randomly initialized.
+Another variable is <b>x</b>.
+It is called the observed variable which depends on cluster assignment <i>z<sub>i</sub></i> and the mean &mu;. <b>&Phi;</b> is a <i>K</i> dimensional vector of a categorial distribution.
 It encodes the prior probability assumption that a data point <i>x<sub>i</sub></i> was generated from a certain cluster <i>z<sub>i</sub></i>.
 This is also a hyperparameter.
 For simplicity it is set to <i>&Phi;<sub>k</sub> = 1/K</i> for <i>k &isin; K</i>.

 <h2>EM Clustering</h2>

-The algorithm optimizes the probability that every <i>x<sub>i</sub></i> is assigned to cluster <i>z<sub>i</sub></i> with a overall high likelihood of the model parameters given the observed data <i>p(&Phi;|x)</i>.
+The algorithm maximizes <i>log(p(&Phi;|x))</i> which means that every <i>x<sub>i</sub></i> is assigned to cluster <i>z<sub>i</sub></i> with a overall high likelihood of the model parameters given the observed data.
 A very important condition of the Expectation Maximization algorithm is that the <b>probability density function (pdf)</b> of the a posteriori distribution is known and available in closed form.
-This is one of many aspects that differentiates Expectation Maximization from Variational Inference.
 The probability density function of the posterior distribution in univariate Gaussian Mixture Models is the probability density function of the univariate normal distribution:
 <p align="center">
 <a href="https://www.codecogs.com/eqnedit.php?latex=\dpi{120}&space;p(x)=\frac{1}{\sqrt{2\pi&space;\sigma^{2}}}e^{-\frac{(x-\mu)^2}{2&space;\sigma^2}}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\dpi{120}&space;p(x)=\frac{1}{\sqrt{2\pi&space;\sigma^{2}}}e^{-\frac{(x-\mu)^2}{2&space;\sigma^2}}" title="p(x)=\frac{1}{\sqrt{2\pi \sigma^{2}}}e^{-\frac{(x-\mu)^2}{2 \sigma^2}}" /></a>
 </p>
-Expectation Maximization computes a point estimate of the actual posterior distribution.
+Expectation Maximization computes a point estimate of the parameters of the actual posterior distribution.
 However, the function that is optimized during inference is non-convex.
 The properties of a non-convex function let conclude that a found optimum is not guaranteed to be the global optimum.
-It learns a local optimal solution for the latent variables <b>z</b> and <b>&mu;</b> by using the observed variable <b>x</b>.
-The objective of the EM algorithm is to find a maximum likelihood estimate for the parameters of the model.
-In other words the algorithm finds a model parameter configuration the observed data was generated from very likely.
+It finds a local optimal solution for the latent variables by using the observed variable <b>x</b>.
+The objective is to find a maximum likelihood estimate for the parameters of the model.

 <h3>E-Step</h3>
 In the first step the probability for each data point <i>x<sub>i</sub></i> and every possible cluster assignment is computed.